willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ## Accessing your Desktop in Mixed Reality

 ### Desktop App
 You can access your PC desktop in Mixed Reality using the Desktop app.
-You can launch Desktop app in the headset from **Windows Button > All apps > Desktop**
+Launch it in the headset from **Windows Button > All apps > Desktop**.

 ### Using Desktop app with Multiple Monitors
-By default, Desktop app automatically switch to display the monitor with focus.
-If you wish to see all of your monitors in Mixed Reality, follow steps below:
+By default, Desktop app automatically switches to display the monitor with focus.
+If you want to see all of your monitors in Mixed Reality:
 * Click the monitor icon on the top left corner of the app
 * Disable "Automatically Switch Monitor"
-* Pick the monitor you wish to see
+* Pick the monitor you want to see
 * Launch another instance of the Desktop app
-* Pick the monitor you wish to see on that instance
+* Pick the monitor you want to see on that instance
-* Repeat for as many physical monitors as you have.
+* Repeat for all of your physical monitors
-Please note that you will have to re-pick which monitor to show on each Desktop app every time you restart Mixed Reality.
+Note that you will have to reselect the monitor to show on each Desktop app every time you restart Mixed Reality.

 ### Desktop apps showing Black Screen
 If the Desktop app shows only a black screen, and your PC has Nvidia hybrid GPU, the issue may be caused by Nvidia device running the runtimebroker.exe on the discrete GPU instead of the integrated one.
 To fix this issue, follow these instructions under "[How do I create Optimus settings for a new program?](http://nvidia.custhelp.com/app/answers/detail/a_id/2615/~/how-do-i-customize-optimus-profiles-and-settings%3F)" to add C:\windows\system32\runtimebroker.exe and force it to run on the "Integrated graphics" processor.

 ## Uninstalling Mixed Reality
 You can uninstall Windows Mixed Reality from **Settings -> Mixed Reality -> Uninstall**.

-If you uninstall Windows Mixed Reality and then see a message that says "We couldn't finish uninstalling Windows Mixed Reality," here's what to do.
-**Note**: This section is intended for advanced users.
-It involves modifying the registry and using Windows PowerShell to run commands.
-If you modify the registry incorrectly, serious problems might occur.
+If you uninstall Windows Mixed Reality but get a "We couldn't finish uninstalling Windows Mixed Reality" message, you can modify the registry and use Windows PowerShell to run commands. **If you modify the registry incorrectly, serious problems might occur.
 Make sure to follow these steps carefully.
-For added protection, back up your registry before you modify it.
-Then, you can restory the registry if a problem occurrs.
-For more info, see How to back up and restory the registry in Windows.
+For added protection, back up your registry before you modify it so you can restore it if a problem occurrs.** For more info, see [How to back up and restory the registry in Windows](https://support.microsoft.com/en-us/help/322756/how-to-back-up-and-restore-the-registry-in-windows).

 1. Restart your PC.
 2. In the **Search** box, type "regedit" and then select **Yes**.